Academic Integrity Policy

 VII.
 Implementation and Reporting

-- The policy on illegal drugs shall be publicized in catalogues and other materials prepared for all enrolled and prospective students and in materials distributed to faculty members, administrators and other employees.
+- The policy on illegal drugs shall be publicized in catalogs and other materials prepared for all enrolled and prospective students and in materials distributed to faculty members, administrators and other employees.

 - The Chancellor shall include information concerning illegal drug activity on campus in the annual report the Cleary Act requires.